greenbone/gvmd/INSTALL.md

 Also, the new user can change their password via GSA.

+## Set the Feed Import Owner

+Certain resources that were previously part of the gvmd source code are now shipped via the feed.
+An example is the config "Full and Fast".

+gvmd will only create these resources if a "Feed Import Owner" is configured:

+    gvmd --modify-setting 78eceaec-3385-11ea-b237-28d24461215b --value <uuid_of_user>

+The UUIDs of all created users can be found using

+    gvmd --get-users --verbose

 ## Logging Configuration

 By default, Manager writes logs to the file